mikropsoft/NmapLite/README.md

-# Simplified nmap
+# NmapLite

-This straightforward and inaugural tool I've developed facilitates the streamlined execution of nmap commands, enhancing overall user experience and efficiency.
+It organizes the nmap commands by incorporating them into an uncomplicated menu system, enhancing user accessibility and simplifying the navigation process.

 # Available scans